jongan69/phoenixhacks/README.md

 Once youre here

-in command line:
+Open up an android virtual device and in command line:

-cd phoenixhacks
+1. cd phoenixhacks
-npm install / yarn install
+2. npm install / yarn install
-react-native run-android
+3. react-native run-android

+The metro bundler should open and install the app on the virtualdevice

 # Refrence these links for help
 React native : https://facebook.github.io/react-native/docs/getting-started